 It survived a 1901 law that banned further burials within the city limits, but almost did not make it through the development plans of the next few decades.
 As real estate prices soared in the 1930s, the city mandated all cemetery graves be moved south to Colma, now nicknamed "The City of the Dead."
 The Odd Fellows Cemetery that surrounded the Columbarium building was exhumed and moved, leaving only a small piece of property, awkwardly wedged into a residential community.

 From 1934 to 1979, the beautiful building lay abandoned, looted, vandalized — allegedly the home to bootleggers during Prohibition — and infested with raccoons and pigeons.
 For the last 30 years, the Neptune Society's Emmitt Watson, the current caretaker and historian, has worked mostly alone to restore the decaying Columbarium to its former glory.
 Two artfully raised balconies encircle the building's light-filled central atrium, which is capped with a beautiful stained glass ceiling dome.
-Built into the building's four stories of passageways, the decorated niches for San Francisco citizens of the past tell the city's history dating back to the 1890s, including the 1906 earthquake (which the building handily survived), Harvey Milk’s assassination and the staggering number of deaths during the height of the AIDS epidemic.
-If you're lucky, Watson will tell you the stories of the people respectfully inurned before you and of the building itself.
+Designed as part of the building's four stories of passageways, the decorated niches for San Francisco citizens of the past tell the city's history dating back to the 1890s, including the 1906 earthquake (which the building handily survived), Harvey Milk’s assassination, and the staggering number of deaths during the height of the AIDS epidemic.
+If you're lucky, Watson will tell you the stories of the people respectfully interred here, and of the building itself.